bids-standard/stats-models/_sources/json_101.md

 - are opened and closes by curly brackets `{ }`
 - are a collection of key–value pairs where:
   - the keys are strings
-  - the key and the value are separated by a colum `:`
+  - the key and the value are separated by a colon `:`

 For example, this is an object.